-[2] On June 12, 2013, a Board of Referees found that:

-- Imposing a disentitlement under sections 9 and 11 of the Employment Insurance Act (the Act) was justified because the Applicant failed to show that he was unemployed.

-[3] On June 28, 2013, the Applicant filed an application for leave to appeal with the Appeal Division.
+- [2] On March 7, 2013, a Board of Referees found that: - Disentitling the Applicant under sections 9 and 11 of the Employment Insurance Act (the Act) and section 30 of the Employment Insurance Regulations (the Regulations) was justified because the Applicant did not prove that he was unemployed. - [3] On May 2, 2013, the Applicant filed an application for leave to appeal with the Appeal Division.